nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deadline Reminder

-The Deadline Reminder feature automatically tracks upcoming and overdue deadlines for active clients and displays them in the footer.
-This system runs without the need for any command input from the user.
+The Deadline Reminder feature automatically tracks the latest upcoming and overdue deadlines for active clients and displays them in the footer.
+This feature runs without any command input from the user.

 ![reminder](images/reminder.png)

 * Reminders are only shown for clients with an `active` status.
-* The system does not track `completed` projects.
+* The feature does not track `completed` projects.
-* It tracks overdue deadlines, but the client status must still be `active`.
 * If there are `overdue` deadlines, only overdue projects are shown; upcoming deadlines will not be displayed
 * `No upcoming or overdue reminders.` This indicates there are no active clients with upcoming or overdue deadlines.